DataSnowman/datasciencee2e/README.md

 # datasciencee2e
-Easy to get Jupyter Notebooks for Fabric Data Science
+Easy to get Jupyter Notebooks for the Microsoft Fabric Data Science end-to-end workshop

 ## Workshop for learning Fabric Data Science

 Welcome to the Microsoft Fabric Data Science end-to-end workshop.
 The purpose of the workshop is to bring you up to speed on some of the Data Science tools and other experiences in Microsoft Fabric including Lakehouse, Spark Notebooks, MLFlow, and Semantic Models and Power BI reports.

 ### Datasets